treeswift/libwusers/README.md

 ## Memory ownership

-Memory ownership by `libwusers` is exactly as documented in the respective OpenBSD manual pages: the library owns
+Memory ownership by `libwusers` is BSD-style, as documented in the respective OpenBSD manual pages: the library owns
 * the last (translated) entry returned by non-reentrant APIs, together with its string data;
 * the last batch of (untranslated) entries being iterated over with `*ent` API;
 * (as a courtesy) the last few hundred solitary user names and stringified UIDs.